gvwilson/thirdbit/unused/voyage/index.md

 become a major naval power.
 Building a fleet capable of attacking Bell Prison would be either a step toward this, or proof that it had been accomplished.
 Almost all rural æmott were Admirals, despite (or because of) never having been to sea.
-Many urban æmott, and a scattering of fanatical diasporans, made up the rest of the party.
+Urban æmott, and a scattering of fanatical diasporans, made up the rest of the party.

 The dividing lines between the two sides were never as clear in practice as they seem in retrospect.
 Bright Reflection's leaders, for example, advocated a